AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-tags.md

 [!DNL Mailchimp Tags] uses [audiences](https://mailchimp.com/help/getting-started-audience/) and [tags](https://mailchimp.com/help/getting-started-tags/) to manage your contact information.
 Tags are labels using which you can organize your contacts and label them for your internal categorization within [!DNL Mailchimp].

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp Batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) endpoint.
-You can add contacts or update tags of existing [!DNL Mailchimp] contacts within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Tags] uses the selected segment names from Platform as the tag names within [!DNL Mailchimp].
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) endpoint.
+You can **add new contacts** or **update tags of existing [!DNL Mailchimp] contacts** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Tags] uses the selected segment names from Platform as the tag names within [!DNL Mailchimp].

 [!DNL Mailchimp Tags] uses [OAuth 2 with Authorization Code](/help/destinations/destination-sdk/functionality/authentication/oauth2-authentication.md#authorization-code) to communicate with the [!DNL Account Engagement] API.
 Instructions to authenticate to your [!DNL Mailchimp Tags] instance are further below, in the [Authenticate to destination](#authenticate) section.